mikavilpas/yazi.nvim/README.md

 - feat: health check for yazi
 - feat: files that are renamed, moved, deleted, or trashed in yazi are kept in sync with open buffers (this requires a version of yazi that includes [this](https://github.com/sxyazi/yazi/pull/880) change from 2024-04-06)
 - feat: allow customizing the method of opening the selected file in neovim
+- feat: can send multiple opened files to the quickfix list

 If you'd like to collaborate, contact me via GitHub issues.